rook/rook/design/object-bucket/object-bucket.md

 - This design does not attempt to implement a 1:1 model of Kubernetes PersistentVolumes and PersistentVolumeClaims.
 Some shallow similarities will exist.
 - This design does not include the Swift interface implementation by Ceph Object.
 - This design does not provide users a means of deleting buckets via the Kubernetes API so as to avoid accidental loss of data.
 A Delete operation only deletes the Kubernetes API objects.
-- This design does not consider brown field case of exposing pre-created buckets in an object store.

 ## Requirements